-Prior to admission to candidacy for the PhD, students must demonstrate expertise in one of the following fields: American Politics, Comparative Politics, or International Relations.
+Prior to admission to candidacy for the PhD, students must demonstrate expertise in one of the following fields: American Politics, Comparative Politics, International Relations, or Political Theory.
 This requirement is fulfilled by successful completion of the required coursework in a major field and by passing two qualifying examinations in that field.
-One is a "general" examination in the relevant field, and the other is a subfield examination.
-The array of subfield examinations available within a field is within the discretion of the corresponding area committee.
+One is a "general" examination in the relevant field, and the other is a “specialized” examination.
+The array of specialized examinations available within a field is within the discretion of the corresponding area committee.
 In unusual circumstances, a student may petition the Advisory Committee and the Director of Graduate Studies for permission to write an exam in an area outside those normally authorized by the Area Committee.

-The qualifying examination process proceeds as follows: Examinations are drafted by a three-person committee appointed by the head of the appropriate area committee; the same committee grades the written portion of the examination and holds the oral examination.
+The qualifying examination process proceeds as follows: The three-person committee appointed by the head of the appropriate area committee drafts the exam; the same committee grades the written portion of the examination and holds the oral examination.
 In drafting the exam, committee members should be explicit about the learning objectives that they aim to test with their questions.
 Students receive three questions drafted by the examination committee.
-Students are to respond to two of these questions.
-The response is to be prepared in a forty-eight hour period.
+Students respond to two of these questions within a forty-eight hour period.
 (If students have DRES accommodations that allow for a longer examination period, they should communicate this to the Director of Graduate Studies when initially asking to take the exam.)
 All examinations must be typed and properly documented.
 The exams allow the use of notes, articles, and books.
 Students, however, should avoid over-reliance on materials prepared in advance and strive to write answers that respond directly to the questions on the examination.

 The student must also undergo an oral examination by the examination committee.
 The oral examination will be held within four weeks of the conclusion of the written examination period.

 Examinations are to be graded "Pass with Distinction," "Pass," or "Fail".
-The chair of the examination committee must report the result of the exam to the student and to the Director of Graduate Studies and to the student immediately after the oral examination.
+The chair of the examination committee must report the result of the exam to the student and to the Director of Graduate Studies immediately after the oral examination.
 If a student fails a qualifying examination, he/she will be permitted to retake it one time, normally during the next regularly scheduled examination period.
 Failure to pass the examination at that time will result in the student's dismissal from the program.